FlyingCloud-Genius/Design-Pattern/README.md

     Clients should not be forced to depend upon interfaces that they don't use.
     OR:
     The dependency of one class to another one should depend on the smallest possible interface.

+2. My Understanding
+    1. We only provide interfaces for what clients need.
+We don't rely on the interface as long as the client fo not need it.
+    Extra interface means a higher coupling in the program.

+    2. The dependency of different class should be built on the minimum interface.
+The minimum interface means higher cohesion in the program.
+To design the minimum interface, it is related to the grain size of the interface.
+From some point of view, the SRP and ISP are similar.

+    3. **SRP and ISP**:
+        1. From the point of principle restraint, ISP focus more on dependency of different interface, more about **cohesion**.
+        But for SRP, it focus more on responsibility of different interface.

+        2. SRP focus on how to seperate the interface, while ISP focus on isolation of interface with similar functions.
+The minimum interfce with ISP can implement many SRP interface.

+        3. ISP focus more on structuring rather than business.
+Differently, the SRP focus more on restraining the business model.

+## Open Closed Principle
+1. Definition:

+## Liskov Substitution Principle